 In the 12th century, a church in the English town of Great Dunmow promised a side of bacon to any married man who could swear before the congregation and God that he had not quarreled with his wife for a year and a day.
 A husband who could "bring home the bacon" was highly regarded by the community for his forbearance.

 Bacon in the New World

 Queen Isabella sent eight pigs to Cuba with Christopher Columbus, but the National Pork Board credits Spanish explorer Hernando de Soto as the "father of the American Pork Industry."
 He brought 13 pigs to the shores of the New World in 1539; within three years his herd had grown to 700.
-Native Americans reportedly fell in love with the flavor and readily accepted pigs and pork products as peace offerings.
-By 1653, a rapidly expanding, free-roaming and unruly swine population nearly thwarted Dutch construction of a wall on Manhattan Island meant to keep the British and Native Americans out of New Amsterdam.
+Indigenous peoples reportedly fell in love with the flavor and readily accepted pigs and pork products as peace offerings.
+By 1653, a rapidly expanding, free-roaming and unruly swine population nearly thwarted Dutch construction of a wall on Manhattan Island meant to keep the British and Indigenous peoples out of New Amsterdam.
 The site later became known as Wall Street.
 Pigs continued to run wild in New York City into the 19th century.

 Bacon on the Modern Table